Trade Gold Trading

 • Long-term commodity trading: 100 - 200 MA Period

-Short term commodity moving averages are sensitive to commodities price action and can spot commodity trends signals faster than the long term moving averages.
-Shorter term commodity moving averages are also more prone to whipsaws compared to long term moving averages and a commodity trader should choose a commodity price period that will generate a commodity signal early but not give too many commodity whipsaws.
+Short term commodity moving averages are sensitive to commodities trading price action and can spot commodity trends signals faster than the long term moving averages.
+Shorter term commodity moving averages are also more prone to whipsaws compared to long term moving averages and a trader should choose a commodities trading price period that will generate a commodity signal early but not give too many commodity whipsaws.

 Long term commodity moving averages help avoid commodity whipsaws, but are slower in spotting new commodity trends and commodity trend reversals.

-Because long term moving averages calculate the average using more commodities price data, it does not reverse as fast as a short term commodity moving average and it is slow to catch the changes in the commodities trend.
-However, the longer term commodity moving average is better when the commodity trend stays in force for a longer time but may also give late commodity signals.
+Because long term moving averages calculate the average using more commodities trading price data, it does not reverse as fast as a short term commodity moving average and it is slow to catch the changes in the commodities trend.
+However, the longer term commodity moving average is better when the commodity trend stays in force for a longer time but may also give late commodities trade signals.

-The work of a commodity trader is to find a moving average period that will identify commodity trends as early as possible while at the same time avoiding fake-out signals (commodity whipsaws).
+The work of a trader is to find a moving average period which will spot commodity trends as early as possible while at the same time avoiding fake-out signals (commodity whipsaws).